 Description

 Did you know Saskatchewan has eight snow sports Paralympians?
 They have earned many Paralympic medals!
 They have competed in para adaptive snow sports such as alpine skiing, nordic skiing, biathlon, and snowboarding in Canada and around the world.
 Meet these incredible and accomplished athletes!
 Find out how their journeys began.
 Learn what challenges they faced as they trained and succeeded in these challenging sports.
-Meet and learn how coaches, trainers, guides, equipment personnel, planners, and others worked with and helped these fantastic athletes compete to the best of their abilities!
+Meet and learn how coaches, trainers, guides, equipment personnel, planners, and others worked with and helped these hardworking athletes compete to the best of their abilities!

 978-0986758-06-5 ; 8”x8”; 56 pages; 76 colour photos. © 2026; Ages 8 to 13.
 Juvenile Nonfiction; Sports & Recreation; Short stories; Skiing; Snowboarding; Canadian history; Saskatchewan; Canadian authors.